AltahhanAi/Data_Science/docs/content/unit4/04_01c_loss_error_cos_function.md

 <figure role="group">
   <img src="../images/DS_IMG102.png" alt="Left: graph showing an example of a linear model y = 2 + 3x.
 Right: surface chart, showing the loss function of different settings for W0 and W1 and also the loss function contours plot." />
   <figcaption><strong>Figure 4.5.</strong> (left) Example of a linear model (right) the loss function of a different settings for w0 and w1 (shown in purple) and the loss function contours plot shown in orange.
 The task of learning is to reach the bottom of the loss function where are the optimal settings of the weights values.
-Contour plots project the surface above it and signifies the J by the darkness of the colour so the more orange the higher J is and more error we have. <a href="../files/xxx.ipynb" target="_blank" download>Download the code to generate the figure (.ipynb)</a></figcaption>
+Contour plots project the surface above it and signifies the J by the darkness of the colour so the more orange the higher J is and more error we have. <a href="../files/cost_function_plot.ipynb" target="_blank" download>Download the code to generate the figure (.ipynb)</a></figcaption>
 </figure>

-<mark>FILE ABOVE MISSING</mark>

 ###Vectorised version of the Loss Function